12 Summer-Flowering Bulbs That Will Delight

 There are hundreds of irises to choose from, and many will bloom from spring to early summer, while others, such as the bearded iris, will flower from mid to late summer and beyond.

-- Plant several different irises, and you’ll see blooms from spring into early summer.
+- I’ve had success planting several different irises, and could see that they bloomed in stages from spring into summer.

 - Keep an eye out for rebloomers that put on a second show later in the summer and even as late as the autumn.

 Our guide to growing spring irises is an excellent place to start, even though many will bloom well into summer.

 Dahlias are grown from tubers rather than bulbs but they’re still worth a mention as they’re the ultimate summer-flowering plant with their huge blooms that are guaranteed to impress.

 I’ve been growing dahlias for years and in my garden, they bloom all the way through to the first frosts.